pulumi/docs/content/docs/reference/pkg/gcp/compute/subnetwork.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The range of internal addresses that are owned by this subnetwork.
+    <dd>{{% md %}}The range of IP addresses belonging to this subnetwork secondary
+range.
 Provide this property when you create the subnetwork.
-For example, 10.0.0.0/8 or 192.168.0.0/16.
-Ranges must be unique and non-overlapping within a network.
+Ranges must be unique and non-overlapping with all primary and secondary IP ranges within a network.
 Only IPv4 is supported.
 {{% /md %}}</dd>

     <dt class="property-required"